tjek/tjek-js-sdk/docs/incito.md

 ## Introduction

-Incitos are generated via code utlizing [Shopgun SDK](https://www.npmjs.com/package/shopgun-sdk).
+Incitos are generated via code utilizing [Shopgun SDK](https://www.npmjs.com/package/shopgun-sdk).
 In short, the integration code consists of two major steps:

 - Fetch catalog model/payload to display from our API
 - Generate Incito (view) under specified HTML element
 - Handle Incito interactivity

-_**Note:** Our implementationg does **not** generate `<iframe>` elements making integation way easier for web developers.
+_**Note:** Our implementation does **not** generate `<iframe>` elements making integration way easier for web developers.
 This, of course, presents challenges that are discussed bellow._

 ---